Paruthiveeran: Plot

-Paruthiveeran's cross cousin Muththazhagu is the daughter of his snobbish uncle who is a respected member of the village's council and a caste sectarian.
-Muththazhagu has been in love with Paruthiveeran since childhood, but he remains unmoved and keeps her at bay.
-When they were children, Paruthiveeran saved Muththazhagu from drowning in a well.
-She promised to marry him and be by his side forever and starts to love him against her parents' will as they do not approve of Parututhiveeran's inter-caste background.
-In order to delay her marriage with anybody else, she fails in her tests at school on purpose to be in the same grade class as Paruthiveeran.
-At times, Paruthiveeran is violent towards her, but she still loves him.
-When Paruthiveeran finally accepts Muththazhagu's love for him and decides to marry her, the feud between the two families comes in the way.
+Paruthi's paternal cousin, Muththazhagu, is the daughter of his snobbish uncle, Kazhuvathevan Servai, who is a respected member of the village and a caste sectarian.
+Muththazhagu has been in love with Paruthi since their childhood, but he remains unmoved and keeps her at bay.
+When they were children, Paruthi saved Muththazhagu from drowning in a well.
+She promised to marry him and be by his side forever and starts to love him against her parents' will as they do not approve of Parututhi's inter-caste background.
+In order to delay her marriage with anybody else, she fails in her tests at school on purpose to be in the same grade class as she might be married off if she finishes school.
+At times, Paruthi is violent towards her, but she still loves him.
+When Paruthi finally accepts Muththazhagu's love for him and decides to marry her, the feud between the two families comes in the way.

-Determined to marry Muththazhagu, he warns her against marrying anyone else by threatening to cut her into pieces.
+Determined to marry Muththazhagu, he goes to Kazhuvathevan's house and formally asks for her hand in marriage.
+He is again shamed off, and in the ensuing melee he warns her against marrying anyone else by threatening to cut her into pieces.
 Undeterred by his threats, her parents press ahead with the preparations for her marriage with a boy of their choice.
-Since Muththazhagu is not able to convince her parents otherwise, she runs away from home in order to elope with Paruthiveeran.
-However, while hiding away in an abandoned building while Paruthiveeran is away making necessary arrangements, she comes across four of Paruthiveeran's acquaintances who mistake her for one of his prostitutes.
-They brutally gang rape her and leave her to die.
+Since Muththazhagu is not able to convince her parents otherwise, she runs away from home in order to elope with Paruthi.
+However, while hiding away in an abandoned building while Paruthi is away making the necessary marital arrangements, she comes across four of Paruthi's acquaintances who mistake her for one of his prostitutes.
+They brutally gang rape and leave her to die.